kiaghods/kiaghods.github.io/_pages/about.md

   limit: 3 # leave blank to include all the blog posts
 ---

-I am a rising junior at Princeton, studying cs + math.
-I am broadly interested in the intersection of machine learning, cognitive science, and robotics.
+i am a junior at princeton, studying cs + math.

-I am a researcher in the <a href="https://pli.princeton.edu/"> Princeton Language and Intelligence Initiative </a>, where I work on mechanistic interpretability of large language models and vision-language models under the <a href="https://ncclab.princeton.edu/"> Neuroscience of Cognitive Control Lab </a> with Professors <a href="https://jdc.princeton.edu/"> Jon Cohen </a> and <a href="https://cocosci.princeton.edu/tom/index.php"> Tom Griffiths</a>.
-I also work on planning and decision-making in autonomous agents with Professor <a href="https://tomsilver.github.io/">Tom Silver </a> in the <a href="https://prpl.group/">Princeton Robot Planning and Learning Lab</a>.
+some things I work on :
+* language modeling, dynamical systems, spectral transformers @ <a href="https://www.minregret.com/">hazan minregret lab</a>, in collaboration with <a href="https://sites.google.com/view/gbrainprinceton/home">google deepmind princeton</a>, advised by prof. elad hazan

+* in-context learning, mech interp of llms and vlms @  <a href="https://pli.princeton.edu/">princeton language and intelligence</a>, advised by profs. jon cohen, tom griffiths

+* <a href="https://gradient.build/"> gradient </a>

-At Princeton, I am Chair of our <a href="https://princeton.acm.org/">ACM chapter</a> and help host a few machine learning reading groups.
-I previously interned at Hillspire and have worked at early-stage startups (e.g., <a href="https://www.astralis.sh/">Astralis</a>).
+* co-pres. of our <a href="https://princeton.acm.org">acm chapter</a>, helping host a few machine learning reading groups (e.g., <a href="https://www.princetonalignment.org/">princeton ai alignment group</a>)

+prev: interned at hillspire; worked at early-stage startups (e.g., <a href="https://www.astralis.sh/">astralis</a>)

-You can reach me at `[x] at princeton dot edu` where `[x] = kia.ghods`.
+contact: `[x] at princeton dot edu` where `[x] = kia.ghods`